David-Elkabas/IP-sweeper/README.md

 # IP-sweeper

-IP range sweeper from a xlsx file with fully functional GUI
+IP range sweeper from a xlsx file with fully functional GUI. written in python with tkinter,